I've been a professional

 for

-this nonprofit Web site and its related
+in this nonprofit Web site and its related

-are about wound reduction.
+guidebook are about effective

-Recap - all true addictions (toxic compulsions) are
+I propose that all true addictions are

 caused by a person's ruling subselves trying to

-of four strategies.
-These strategies always work
+of four compulsive strategies.

 (reduce inner pain)